Welcome

 Together we seek to serve the Kingdom of God and the people of Mountsorrel.

 Welcome to our website.
 We’d like to thank you for popping by and take this opportunity to invite you to join us for our public worship services in the coming days.
-They are open to all and all are welcome.
+They are open to all and everyone is welcome.

 Our gathered worship is a key expression of our love for God and we believe that when we gather together, Jesus is with us and among us.
-This coming Sunday (21st September) we meet together to thank God for his generosity to us at our Harvest Festival services.
+This coming Sunday (19th October), there are services in both of our Churches and you are we would love to welcome you to any of them:

 Sign up for news by email: